 In fact, hobbyists have amassed an enormous wealth of engineering data since the 1930s.
 This information is found mostly in old magazines, internet forums, and the accumulated knowledge of a bunch of guys with glue on their fingers.
 I find it appalling that the faculty members at the engineering schools do not care to compile such knowledge into tables and charts that can be used for school construction projects.
 If such charts existed, they would serve as a training aid to familiarize students with real engineering procedure.
 Professional engineers consult existing data to obtain the actual numerical values pertaining to various design features and structural members.
 That’s how it’s done in the real world.
-The fact that these databases still do not exist in schools is an indication of the quality of your schooling.
+The fact that engineering schools still do not have such data tables for model aircraft is an indication of the quality of your schooling.
 I don’t know how these six figure salaried buffoons can sleep at night.

 The most disturbing aspect of this situation is that the students are no better than the schools and the professors.
 They are not really asking me for engineering help.
 In fact, they are asking for a shopping list, because they’re just going to order a bunch of stuff and put it together.
 That’s the way school projects are done, even if you don’t know it yet.
 If you ever learn any real engineering, it will be learned on the job (if you get one).
 Based on my inbox, I am convinced that the average engineering student can’t engineer his way out of a wet paper bag, and isn’t likely to learn how in school.